halpdesk/parseit/readme.md

 ## Project

 This code project is set up as easily as possible; resembling of a simple script but with some concern for separation of code.
-The main
+The main packages used by this project are:

 - nltk (natural language toolkit)
 - seaborn (graphs)
 - sklearn (ML)
 - praw (python reddit api wrapper)

 A pickle is used to store all reddit data after first run.
-SKLearn is used to classify and learn which comments score high depending on which combination of linguistic features.
+SKLearn is used to classify and learn which comments score high depending on which combination of linguistic features gives high score.

 ### Features